RRitika123/AIChatbot/README.md

 [Langchain](https://python.langchain.com/docs/get_started/introduction) is a natural language processing library that includes agents, prompts, and chains.
 It facilitates interaction with language models and enhances the conversational capabilities of the AI Assistant.

-#### Components of Langchain
+#### Components of Langchain:

 - **Agents:** The application uses Langchain agents to facilitate communication with the GooglePalm language model, allowing for natural language understanding and response generation.

 - **Prompts:** Langchain prompts are employed to structure and format user queries and prompts for the language model.

 - **Chains:** Langchain chains are utilized to sequence multiple language model interactions, enabling a step-by-step approach in guiding users through exploratory data analysis and problem definition.

 - **Tools:** The PythonREPLTool from Langchain is used to integrate a Python REPL (Read-Eval-Print Loop) within the application, enhancing its interactive capabilities.

 ### 4. Google's Palm Language Model (GooglePalm)